ermlikeyeah/ermlikeyeah.github.io/_posts/2016-02-02-good-times-for-a-change.markdown

 They weren’t going to do all the work now in one big go.
 My colleagues have done the hard work to discover a way to *progressively* examine, make, and alter the way users, customers, citizens, *people* interact with government on a particular thing, to make it *easier*, to make it more a thing of the modern world.

 They aren’t going to do all the work now in one big go, disappear, and then reappear, say, a year from now.
-Their first point will be a start, with something small(wish), that is contained, releasable – and then they will build around and on top of that.
+Their first point will be a start, with something small(ish), that is contained, releasable – and then they will build around and on top of that.
 It's a buzzy of buzzword: Iteration.

 That’s their plan for now.
 That could change.
 They’ll see how it goes as they go along.
 Things might change.
 Insight.
 Policy.
 Society even.
 And again, buzzy buzzword time: Agile.